Acantholimon

 Acantholimon (prickly thrift) is a genus of small flowering plants within the plumbago or leadwort family, Plumbaginaceae.
-They are distributed from southeastern Europe to central Asia and also in South America, but also cultivated elsewhere in rock gardens.
+They are distributed from southeastern Europe to central Asia, and also cultivated elsewhere in rock gardens.

 Form

 The evergreen subshrubs are generally cushion to mat-forming, with densely tufted shoots bearing mostly awl (long, pointed spike) to needle or grass-like, prickle to spine-tipped hard-textured leaves.
 They have shortish, simple or branched flower stems which can be loose or dense.
 The summer-borne flowers are composed of a funnel-shaped calyx, usually with a flared membranous margin, and five spreading petals.